 Students develop and practice evaluative and analytical skills.
 Students discuss case studies and develop alternative strategies and challenge each other as to the validity, taking on board other students views and opinions.

-3.6.1 Causes and effects of change3.6.2 Key factors in change3.6.3 Scenario planning
+3.6.1 Causes and effects of change 3.6.2 Key factors in change 3.6.3 Scenario planning

 A course of action designed to help a business respond successfully to a major future event that may or may not happen